Skip to main content

 - Ge 108.
 Applications of Physics to the Earth Sciences.
 Fall Quarter A course in the application of the basic principles of classical physics and differential equations to topics in the earth sciences.
 Topics will be selected from: radioactivity and the population equation, heat diffusion, advection/diffusion problems in the earth sciences, oscillations and normal modes, and the propagation and interactions of waves.

-- Ge 194: Special Topic is Planet Science: The Surface-Ocean Connection on Europa.
-Fall 2020 (6 units).
+- Ge 194: Special Topic in Planet Science: The Ocean of Europa.
+Fall 2020 (9 units).
 An online seminar exploring Europa, its ocean, and how observations of the surface give constraints on the internal ocean physical state and chemistry.

 - Ge 11c/103.
 Introduction to the Solar System.
 Spring 2001-2002.